 To prevent attributing events to the website itself (self-attribution), and other related domains, a domain exclusion list is used.
 The list consists of:

 Resolve to the pid value in the URL.
 For some SRNs, resolve the pid to the SRNs commercial name for consistency and clarity.
-For example, pid=facebook resolves to Facebook Ads.
+For example, pid=facebook_int resolves to Facebook Ads, twitter_int resolves to Twitter.